goboomtown/cloud-sdk-java/README.md

  - Clone this repository
  - Import as a Gradle project to your IDE
  - Generate API keys from the Boomtown Admin Portal
- - Configure the API keys in `com.goboomtown.client.Constants`
+ - Configure the API keys in `Constants`
- - Review examples in `com.goboomtown.client.ApiExample`
+ - Review examples in `ApiExample`

 ## API Key Generation
 To generate an API access token and private-key: